View Pamela Goodyer’s Photography Magazine Extra

 Picking a Wedding photographer – Brides BEWARE

-In today’s digital photography explosion thousands upon thousands of people call themselves professional photographers and many have very little experience.
-Although I love the fact that so many people are going out to buy themselves a camera they can afford and open up an account to display and sell their photography, you should be extremely careful when hiring these people to do your wedding photography.
-If you chose to pick one of these amateur photographers to save money, you should know you what to look for and the risks involved with using their services.
+In today’s digital photography explosion, thousands of people call themselves professional photographers, and many have little experience.
+Although I love that so many people are going out to buy themselves a camera they can afford and open up an account to display and sell their photography, you should be extremely careful when hiring people to do your wedding photography.
+If you choose to pick one of these amateur photographers to save money, you should know what to look for and the risks involved with using their services.
 I mean no disrespect to these people at all.
 Everyone has to start somewhere.
 After all, we all need to get experience.
-It just shouldn’t be on the job training at your wedding unless you are fully aware that getting experience is the purpose along with creating your images.
+It shouldn’t be on-the-job training at your wedding unless you are fully aware that gaining experience is the purpose of creating your images.

-You may notice many really good prices out there today due to these amateurs flooding the market with low ball prices.
+You may notice many really good prices today due to these amateurs flooding the market with lowball prices.
 This has forced the “true professional” to lower their prices to compete.
-I respect the photographer who keeps their prices on the high end because they offer what the amateur cannot.
-These photographers have thousands of dollar’s worth of equipment and also spend a ton on advertising, insurance, marketing, printing, travel, and more.
+I respect photographers who keep their high prices because they offer what the amateur cannot.
+These photographers have thousands of dollars worth of equipment and spend a ton on advertising, insurance, marketing, printing, travel, and more.
 One reason why you are paying more for a pro is their overhead.
 An amateur has a very low overhead and usually very little equipment and schooling.

 Personally, all of our company photographers started their training years ago working in film photography.
 The true photographer has done this for a living and does not do friends and family events and brand themselves professionally.
 Here’s how to know the difference.

 First of all, you will most likely look at the price and decide what it is you can afford.
 As you have found out, the price can range from $500 to $5000.
 You may tell yourself that’s one area I can save money on for my very expensive day.
 Why would you spend ten times as much for photography to get a better quality product?
 That’s completely up to you.